A local’s guide to Mt Tamborine

 I’d recommend starting your diet after any visit to the mountain.
 Mt Tamborine is famous for three things: alcohol, cheese and fudge, and no trip is complete without sampling all three.

-Beer drinkers can taste test a range of eight designer beers at Mt Tamborine Brewery, crafted by their own brew master and using ancient recipes dating back hundreds of years.
+Beer drinkers can taste test a range of eight designer beers at Mt Tamborine Brewery (eds note: this brewery has changed ownership and name to Fortitude Brewing Company), crafted by their own brew master and using ancient recipes dating back hundreds of years.

 For cheese, visit the Witches Chase Cheese factory where you can watch expert cheese masters at work.
 Their signature blend is the Tambembert – a rich, creamy Camembert with a special Mt Tamborine twist.

 As for fudge, there’s one true fudge guru on the mountain – Mandy French – and her shop, Granny Macs, serves a variety of sweet treats.

 Favourite way to spend a Sunday